jasonsahl/LS-BSR/README.md

 3.  blastall (tested version is 2.2.25), must be in path as 'blastall'
 4. Prodigal (tested version is 2.60), must be in path as 'prodigal' - only required if a set of gene sequences is not supplied
+5. Numpy, must be in PythonPath.
+Numpy is only required for the compare matrices tool.
+	If you don't want to install numpy, comment out this line in ls_bsr/util.py

+	import numpy as np

+##To install:

+python setup.py install

+-if your install directory is /Users/jsahl/LS-BSR, then run:

+export PYTHONPATH=/Users/jsahl/LS-BSR:$PYTHONPATH

+You can test your installation by running the tests:

+python /Users/jsahl/LS-BSR/tests/test_all_functions.py

+-If your installation is correct, all 43 tests should pass

 Command line options include: